sourceallies/micro-frontend-blog/ui-commons/blog.md

 ### Buttons and Other Native Components

 Instead of styling the plain `button` element, we are forcing the applications to opt-in to the button styling by defining classes (`sai-primary-button` and `sai-secondary-button`).
-This way, if an application adds a button element for symantic resions or needs to style it another way they do not have to "undo" all of the common styling.
+This way, if an application adds a button element for semantic reasons or needs to style it another way they do not have to "undo" all of the common styling.

 ```CSS
 .sai-primary-button, .sai-secondary-button {